 The tree then tries to fend off the intruder by walling off its cells, which causes leaves to wilt and brown, and eventually killing branches and the entire tree.
 Oak wilt is a rapidly progressing disease that usually kills a tree within just a few weeks.

 A second way how the disease can spread is through natural root grafts, which occur when roots of trees of the same species, such as two red oaks, grow together.
-Oak wilt fungus can move more than 100 feet per year through the root systems of interconnected trees.
+Oak wilt fungus can move more than 50 feet through the root systems of interconnected trees.
 That makes the disease especially challenging to control once it’s in a neighborhood.